pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

       <img src="./images/08_commit_sha.png">

-    - Enter the token you used when setting up your webhook in the `Token` section.
+    - Enter the token used when setting up the webhook in the `Token` section.

     - In the `Optional Filter` section, choose to only trigger builds if the action retrieved from GitHub matches the regex `(opened|synchronize)`.